Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Functionality for parametric statistical modelling and inference for spatial data, mainly spatial point patterns, in the 'spatstat' family of packages.
 (Excludes analysis of spatial data on a linear network, which is covered by the separate package 'spatstat.linnet'.)
 Supports parametric modelling, formal statistical inference, and model validation.
 Parametric models include Poisson point processes, Cox point processes, Neyman-Scott cluster processes, Gibbs point processes and determinantal point processes.
 Models can be fitted to data using maximum likelihood, maximum pseudolikelihood, maximum composite likelihood and the method of minimum contrast.
 Fitted models can be simulated and predicted.
 Formal inference includes hypothesis tests (quadrat counting tests, Cressie-Read tests, Clark-Evans test, Berman test, Diggle-Cressie-Loosmore-Ford test, scan test, studentised permutation test, segregation test, ANOVA tests of fitted models, adjusted composite likelihood ratio test, envelope tests, Dao-Genton test, balanced independent two-stage test), confidence intervals for parameters, and prediction intervals for point counts.
 Model validation techniques include leverage, influence, partial residuals, added variable plots, diagnostic plots, pseudoscore residual plots, model compensators and Q-Q plots.

-rstanarm — by Ben Goodrich, a year ago
+rstanarm — by Ben Goodrich, 2 months ago

 Bayesian Applied Regression Modeling via Stan